hikeventures/hikeventures.github.io/_posts/performance/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 Personally, I like the new look of the Suunto Traverse more than the design of the old Suunto Ambit3.
 Also, the wrist strap of the Suunto Traverse feels somewhat more comfortable than the one on the old Suunto Ambit3.

+The Suunto 9 seems like a great watch if battery life is important to you.
+With 81 grams it's one of the more heavyer Suunto models.

 ---

+## Suunto 9
+The [Suunto 9](https://amzn.to/2tTFKWq) is the latest watch from Suunto and features great battery life and intelligent battery technology with smart charging reminders.
+It's 100 meter water resistant, features Wrist HR, Fusedtrack and over 80 sport modes as well as weather functions.

 ## Suunto 3 Fitness
-The Suunto 3 Fitness is the latest watch from Suunto and weights 36 grams.
+The [Suunto 3 Fitness](https://amzn.to/2zb43o1) weights 36 grams.
 It's possible to connect to the Suunto app to measure speed and distance and tracks your route on your smartphone.

 ## Suunto Spartan Trainer Wrist HR